-Depending upon your license, you can create multiple queues for stacking pages, and a queue may have one or more zones.
+You can create multiple queues for stacking pages, and a queue may have one or more zones.
 However, a zone can only be associated with a single queue.

-Warning Changes to queues-including adding a queue, modifying an existing queue, or deleting a queue will result in the deletion of all recorded pages that have not yet played.
+Warning Changes to queues-including adding a queue, modifying an existing queue, or deleting a queue-will result in the deletion of all recorded pages that have not yet played.
 Changes should only be done after business hours or during a small maintenance window that does not exceed 5 minutes.